 Unbelievers often make fun of Christians when they talk about having been "saved."
 The word "saved," however, is a word used often in the Bible.
 You might ask "saved from what?"
 The Bible primarily means two things when it talks about our "being saved."
 The main idea behind the word is the concept of deliverence.
 1) It means we have been delivered from the dominating and controlling power of sin in this present life, and 2) It means we have been delivered from God's judgment for our sin when this life is over.
 A person who has been "saved" is a person who has experienced what the Bible calls being "born again."
 (Read the gospel of John chapter 3 in your Bible.)
 This person now has new life in Christ.
 He or she has been supernaturally born in to the family of God and now belongs to God in a unique way that has never been true previously.

-If you would like, feel free to e-mail me at the address below.
+If you would like, feel free to email me at firstname.lastname@example.org.
 I will gladly respond to you as soon as possible.